-- Appendix C Scholarship Application Forms (Forms S1 and S2)
+- Appendix B Scholarship Application Forms (Forms S1 and S2)

 I. The Mission of the State Justice Institute

-The Institute was established by Public Law 98-620 to improve the administration of justice in the State courts of the United States.
-Incorporated in the State of Virginia as a private, nonprofit corporation, the Institute is charged, by statute, with the responsibility to:
+SJI was established by State Justice Institute Authorization Act of 1984 (42 U.S.C.
+10701 et seq.) to improve the administration of justice in the state courts of the United States.
+Incorporated in the State of Virginia as a private, nonprofit corporation, SJI is charged, by statute, with the responsibility to: